Seamless Multimodal Transportation Scheduling

 Let $\mathcal{G}^d$ be every possible partition of $\passengerSet(d)$ into contiguous subsets for which each subset of passengers can board a common CV.
 By Proposition~\ref{prop:optSolutionStructure}, we can consider only these partitions in seeking optimal solutions.
-Consider the following property as well: \begin{description} \item[\textnormal{\textbf{(DD-3)}}:] $\forall \mathsf{g} \in \mathcal{G}^d$, there exists a path $p \in \pathSet^d$ for which $\groups{p} = \mathsf{g}$, and for every collection of times that the passengers in the groups specified by $\groups{p}$ can depart together. \end{description} If property~\textnormal{\textbf{(DD-3)}} is satisfied in $D^d$, then the paths in $\pathSet$ list all possible partitions and departure times from $\terminal$, and therefore defines the feasible region.
+Consider the following property as well: \begin{description} \item[\textnormal{\textbf{(DD-3)}}:] For every partition $\mathsf{g} \in \mathcal{G}^d$, there exists a path $p \in \pathSet^d$ for which $\groups{p} = \mathsf{g}$ and for every time for which the passengers in groups specified by $\groups{p}$ can depart together. \end{description} If property~\textnormal{\textbf{(DD-3)}} is satisfied in $D^d$, then the paths in $\pathSet$ list all possible partitions and departure times from $\terminal$, and therefore defines the feasible region.